This printed article is located at http://accordiagolftrust.listedcompany.com/corporate_governance.html

 Management keeps Board members abreast of key developments affecting AGT as well as material transactions so that the Board is kept fully aware of the affairs of AGT.

-All Directors have separate and independent access to Management, the Company, as well as the internal and external auditors at all times.
-At least one Company Secretary (and/or his/her authorised designates) attend all Board meetings and ensures that all Board procedures are followed.
+All Directors have separate and independent access to Management, the Company Secretaries, as well as the internal and external auditors at all times.
+At least one Company Secretary (and/or his/her authorised designates) attends all Board meetings and ensures that all Board procedures are followed.
 The Company Secretaries also attend to corporate secretarial administration matters.
 The appointment and removal of the Company Secretaries is a matter for the Board to decide as a whole.